wh0dini/Spoke/docs/HOWTO_INTEGRATE_BANDWIDTH.md

 # Bandwidth Integration

 Bandwidth.com is a telephone service API company.
-To use Bandwidth, set DEFAULT_SERVICE=bandwidth.
-The numpicker-basic and sticky-sender service managers are required for the Bandwidth extension to work.
-Make sure to include SERVICE_MANAGERS=numpicker-basic,sticky-sender
+To use Bandwidth, set `DEFAULT_SERVICE=bandwidth`.
+The `sticky-sender` and `num-picker` service managers are required for the Bandwidth extension to work.
+Make sure to include `SERVICE_MANAGERS=sticky-sender,numpicker-basic`. `sticky-sender` must come before `numpicker-basic` in the `SERVICE_MANAGERS` environment variable.

 ## Bandwidth Instructions